 - Go for entrée-sized meals that won’t tempt you to eat more than you should.

-Read on for 4 more No B.S. weight loss tips.
+For more No B.S. weight loss tips, read on below!

 Choose healthy snacks